 - File Your Articles of Incorporation.
 File this set of formal documents with the state in which you wish to incorporate to make your business a legal entity.

 - Pay the Filing Fee.
 When you file your Articles of Incorporation, you’ll need to pay any required state filing fees.

 As with any business entity, there are advantages and disadvantages to consider when deciding whether or not to incorporate your business.
-Think of your long term goals, business structure, tax structure, and record-keeping requirements.
+Think of your long-term goals, business type, tax structure, and record-keeping requirements.
 This will help you determine the best structure for your business.